 For your eyes only

-Raytheon is partnering with the Science Museum Group, serving as principal sponsor of a new exhibition on a century’s worth of communications intelligence and cybersecurity.
+Raytheon UK is continuing its partnership with the Science Museum Group, serving as principal sponsor of a new exhibition on a century’s worth of communications intelligence and cybersecurity.

 Top Secret: From Ciphers to Cyber Security will open at the Science and Industry Museum in Manchester in 2021, after a hugely successful premiere at the Science Museum in London in 2019.